w3f/Grants-Program/applications/iris.md

 Additionally, at the end of each epoch we also verify that the owner has provided enough tokens to fund storage for the upcoming epoch.
 We check the maximum value: `(storage_rate * file_size_in_kb * epoch_blocks) / pool_size`.
 If the owner has not provided enough tokens for the epoch, the storage nodes can either remove the pin or keep it, at their discretion.
 Removal is the default behavior, but retention can be a configurable property.
 When funding is sufficient, this forms the basis for a reserve-backed NFT within a parachain.
 We leverage XCM to do this.
 The reserve is based on the amount of tokens funding the entry.
 This provides a basis for consumers to choose which owner to use (will the data be available for a long or short duration, etc).

 We also build a mechanism which can remove and replace inactive members of a pool.
 If a pool provider has been offline for a preset number of epochs and at least one other provider is online (so the bytes are available in IPFS), then an automatic process will run in which the inactive pool providers are purged and new AddBytes requests are added to the queue (feeless), allowing new pool providers to be selected.

+#### Data Availability
+Iris does not ensure that data is available 24/7.

 #### Data Access
 Iris provides access controls to the owner of any data and allows the owner to manage access to the data within any number of parachains connected through a relay chain.
 It treats data access as the ownership of a "ticket".
 A ticket provides its holder access to some content in Iris as identified by the CID and owner detailed within.
 Iris is not responsible for creating tickets, only for redeeming them.